cbig/zonator/README.md

 of helper scripts which have now been packages for anybody interested in using a familiar tool (R) in setting up Zonation runs and managing Zonation results.

-**NOTE that the scripts are strictly alpha quality.
-Do not expect any sort of stability at least before 0.5 release.**

 Functions and classes found in `zonator` can be useful for following stages of running a Zonation analysis.